-She faces me with death in her eyes as well as the tell-tale flash of a data lens in the right.
-Her head tilts back as she reads the Galactic Police file on me.
-In most timelines, it’s pretty long… and mostly fabricated by my colleagues in the underground to mislead the GP wherever I’m embedded.
+She faces me with death in her eyes as well as the telltale flash of a data lens in the right.
+Her head tilts forward as she reads the Galactic Police file on me.
+In most timelines, it’s pretty long… and mostly fabricated by my colleagues in the resistance to mislead the GP wherever I’m embedded.

 Turner’s posture changes, becomes less seductive and more professional.
 “I see you have me at a disadvantage, Mr. Decker.
 Have we met one another in the future?”

 I shrug.
-“In the past, in the future…” I gesture sideways with one hand indicating other dimensions.
+“In the past, in the future…” I gesture sideways with one hand indicating other timelines.

 “Why are you here?”
 I counter.
 “Now.”